Nitrophenyl pentadienal: History

 Beginning about 2005-2015, a chemical tracking kit for law enforcement agencies was developed using NPPD.
 To detect NPPD a 0.1% methanol solution of naphthoresorcinol is added to a swab of the item in question and then concentrated hydrochloric acid is added.
 The observation of a red color indicates a positive test.
-Napthoresorcinol was frequently used in early organic chemistry investigations to determine the presence of aldehyde groups in solution; a red adduct is formed in acidic solution.
+Naphthoresorcinol was frequently used in early organic chemistry investigations to determine the presence of aldehyde groups in solution; a red adduct is formed in acidic solution.